AROMATICA’s 100% Worry-free Formula

 PEG-based emulsifier is a typical hazardous component of surfactants which widely used for emulsifying and solubilizing agents.
 PEG stands for Polyethylene Glycol and means that it has been synthesized with “ethoxylation” to increase the detergency and emulsifying power.
 Among 900 different PEGs, the ones that used in cosmetics are found to have the risk level 3-4 by EWG, which might seem not too dangerous.
 However, in the ethoxylation process, it is known that ethylene oxide can cause 1,4 dioxane (carcinogen).

-Due to its excellent antibacterial effect, Phenoxyethanol is commonly used in cosmetics, food, and medicine.
-However, some studies suggest that it is likely to cause skin irritation and allergies.
+Due to its antibacterial effect, Phenoxyethanol is commonly used in cosmetics, food, and medicine.
+However, there are many studies that suggest it is likely to cause skin irritation and allergies.

 Mineral oil is colorless and odorless substance obtained by refining oil.
 It is widely used in massage oils, sun creams, and body lotions.
 There is a controversy that mineral oil can actually damage the skin.
 Because it clogs the skin with dust and pollutants in the air and blocks skin from breathing.
 Moreover, mineral oil might be contaminated with Polynuclear Aromatic Hydrocarbon (PAH) during the process of oil refining.